IceStreams/TFINet-main/README.md

-# The paper "A Difference-Enhanced Semantic Change Detection Network Based on Tri-Branch Feature Interaction"
+# The paper "A Difference-Enhanced Semantic Change Detection Network Based on Tri-Branch Feature Interaction."